paulguz261/Udacity-SecondProyect/README.md

 # Disaster Response Pipeline Project

-### Introduction:
+### Summary:
-This proyect analyzes disaster data from [Figure Eight] (https://appen.com/) in order to classify them in different categories, that are already stated in a file.
+The following proyect contains the steps to train a model that classifies disaster messages data from [Figure Eight] (https://appen.com/) into 36 different categories.
+The proyect is divided into 3 main steps.

+1. data cleaning and preparation
+2. training and tunning a model
+3. depployment of a webpage to classify new entries

+#### Technologies
 The proyect uses
 1. **SQLite** database
 2. pickle to store the trained model
 3. a web application to retrieve data and show classification results

-The implementation does not take into account model calibration or finding hiperparameters

-### Model:
+#### Model Training
 The model steps are the following
 1. applies text transformation to the messages, to tokenize and find tfidf 1.1.
 Applies a Count of the terms in the message by CountVectorizer 1.2.
 Transform a count matrix to a tf-idf representation
-2. use a Random Forest and a MultiOutputClassifier to train model
+2. perform a grid search on Random Forest and a MultiOutputClassifier to train model

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.